isomerpages/sportsg-sportcares/_initiatives/HEARTS Book.md

 The HEARTS acronym represents what SportCares has achieved over the years: Holistic development, the Empowerment of the community to be the change they want to see, the Amplification of their strength through partnerships, Responsiveness to the needs of the community, Thoughtfulness when it comes to attaining desired outcomes, and Stories to inspire others.

-To download a copy of the book, click [here](https://go.gov.sg/sportcares-hearts-book-2022).
+To download a copy of the HEARTS book, click [here](https://go.gov.sg/sportcares-hearts-book-2022).